 Emily earned a BA in English literature and an MA in creative writing and English literature from the University of California, Davis.
 After living in Berkeley while teaching swimming at the Jewish Community Center of San Francisco, she taught English composition and literature at two community colleges: American River College and Cosumnes River College in Sacramento, California until 2014.
 She earned her MFA in Poetry at New York University, where she was a Writers in the Public Schools Fellow, working for the Teachers and Writers Collaborative in partnership with the NYU Creative Writing Program.
 Emily has been teaching undergraduate creative writing courses at Rutgers–New Brunswick since 2016 as a Part Time Lecturer.
 In addition to Rutgers, she has taught creative writing classes and poetry workshops at New York University, the University of California, Davis, and with Brooklyn Poets.
 She lives in Astoria, New York.

-Emily enjoys giving readings in both traditional and exploratory formats.
-She has been a featured poet at The Astoria Bookshop, Berl’s Brooklyn Poetry Shop, Penn Book Center, Unnameable Books, Lillian Vernon Creative Writers House, John Natsoulas Gallery, Readers’ Books, the Sacramento Poetry Center, KDVS 90.3, and other places that welcome and support poets of all kinds, including redwood forests.
+Emily enjoys giving readings in both traditional and exploratory formats, indoors and outdoors.
+She has been a featured poet at The Astoria Bookshop, Berl’s Brooklyn Poetry Shop, Penn Book Center, Unnameable Books, Lillian Vernon Creative Writers House, John Natsoulas Gallery, Readers’ Books, Rutgers New Brunswick Writers’ House, Sacramento Poetry Center, KDVS 90.3, and other places that welcome and support poets of all kinds, including redwood forests.